GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Related Work

-enabling Maximum Inner-Product Search (MIPS) on GPUs \cite{faiss} or specialized ANN libraries \cite{scann} with logarithmic query time.
-Despite sub-millisecond latency, Eq.~\eqref{eq:inner-product} is \emph{first-order} and \emph{target-agnostic}: the user representation $\mathbf{u}$ is frozen for all candidates, precluding any candidate-specific refinement.
-Moreover, the model is oblivious to higher-order crosses between user and item features, limiting expressiveness and often yielding a noisy candidate pool \cite{covington2016deep}. \paragraph{Generative Retrieval:} Recent advancements have reformulated retrieval as a \textit{generative modeling} problem, leveraging sequence Transformers \cite{transformer} to capture temporal user dynamics $\partial\mathbf{I}_u/\partial t$.
+\paragraph{Generative Retrieval:} Recent work reformulates retrieval as a \textit{generative sequence modeling} problem.
 This paradigm shift began with models like SASRec \cite{sasrec}, which employed unidirectional self-attention to model user sequences for next-item prediction.
-BERT4Rec \cite{bert4rec} extended this by introducing bidirectional context encoding, while subsequent works like GPTRec \cite{gptrec} fully embraced an autoregressive framework, generating sequences of future item IDs.
-Further innovations, such as Kuaiformer \cite{kuaiformer}, introduced techniques like multi-interest query tokens and an adaptive long-sequence compression to enhance representation learning.
+BERT4Rec \cite{bert4rec} extended this by introducing bidirectional context encoding, while subsequent works like GPTRec \cite{gptrec} fully embraced an autoregressive framework.
+Further innovations such as Kuaiformer \cite{kuaiformer} and MPFormer \cite{sun2025mpformer} introduce multi‑interest tokens and adaptive sequence compression.
+Despite their sophistication, these methods remain fundamentally \emph{target‑agnostic}: the user representation is still computed independently of the candidate item (i.e., $\text{score}(\mathbf{u}, \mathbf{v}) = \phi(\text{Enc}_{\text{user}}(S), \mathbf{v})$), lacking explicit interaction mechanisms $g(\mathbf{u}, \mathbf{v})$ to focus history on specific candidates \cite{zhou2018deep, zhou2025survey}.

-Despite their architectural differences and progressive sophistication, these generative approaches share a fundamental \textit{target awareness deficiency}: \begin{itemize}[leftmargin=*] \item Scoring still reduces to $\mathbf{u}^\top\mathbf{v}$ where $\mathbf{u}$ is a \textit{fixed} summary of the user's history, computed independently of candidate $\mathbf{v}$. \item Lack explicit interaction mechanisms $g(\mathbf{u}, \mathbf{v})$ enable candidate-aware history focusing. \item Ineffective noise suppression as attention weights $\alpha_{ij}$ are computed \textit{a priori} without candidate context. \end{itemize}